mscarey/AuthoritySpoke/docs/guides/introduction.rst

 ``listings_not_copyrightable`` has
 two :class:`~authorityspoke.factors.Factor`\s under its “RESULT”, not just one.
-Notice that it doesn’t matter that the two original Holdings reference different generic :class:`~authorityspoke.entities.Entity` objects (“Rural’s telephone directory” versus “Rural’s telephone listings”).
+Notice that it doesn’t matter that the two original Holdings reference different generic :class:`nettlesome.entities.Entity` objects (“Rural’s telephone directory” versus “Rural’s telephone listings”).
 Because they’re generic, they’re interchangeable for this purpose.